Writing Center Services

 Writing Center tutors help by:

-- discuss ideas, notes, and outlines to help the student develop a writing plan for a specific
+- discussing ideas, notes, and outlines to help the writer develop a plan for writing that is focused on a particular audience

-- read drafts and finished projects with the writer
+- reading aloud drafts and finished projects with the writer

-- ask questions and to guide the writer to consider changes that improve communication
+- asking questions that guide a writer to consider changes that will help them to communicate effectively

 What can a writer do to make a visit to the Writing Center most productive?